top of page

 The Company

 SJP was founded by Mark Weinberg and Mike Wilson in 1991.
-It is now a FTSE 100 company with around £150bn under management and almost a million clients, looked after by nearly 5,000 advisers.
+It is currently a FTSE 100 company with around £190 billion under management and over a million clients, looked after by nearly 5,000 advisers.
 These advisers may be self-employed (known as partners) or employees of the self-employed partners.
+The average client has around £190,000 invested, with each adviser looking after just over 200 clients.

 How does SJP charge?